 - Initiated Build-out of In-house GMP Manufacturing.
 In

 January 2019, the Company expanded its corporate headquarters in San Diegoto include state-of-the art GMP manufacturing facilities for the clinical supply of its off-the-shelf, iPSC-derived cell product candidates.
 The modular design is customized to support the mass production of multiple product candidates in parallel.
 The Company expects to initiate in-house GMP manufacture of its off-the-shelf, iPSC-derived cell product candidates in the second half of 2019.

 - Cash & Short-term Investment Position: Cash, cash equivalents and short-term investments as of

-December 31, 2017were $100.9 millioncompared to $92.1 millionas of December 31, 2016.
-The increase was primarily driven by $43.2 millionin net cash proceeds received by the Company from its December 2017public offering of common stock and $7.5 millionin net cash proceeds received by the Company in July 2017in connection with the amendment of its loan agreement with Silicon Valley Bank.
-These proceeds were offset by the Company’s use of cash to fund operating activities and to service principal and interest obligations under its loan agreement with Silicon Valley Bank.
+December 31, 2018were $201.0 million, compared to $100.9 millionas of December 31, 2017.
+The increase was primarily driven by $134.9 millionin net cash proceeds received by the Company from its September 2018public offering of common stock.
+These proceeds were offset by the Company’s use of cash to fund operating activities.

 - Total Revenue: Revenue was

-$1.0 millionfor the fourth quarter of 2017 as well as for the comparable period in 2016.
-All revenue was derived from the Company’s research collaboration and license agreement with Juno Therapeutics.
+$1.7 millionfor the fourth quarter of 2018, compared to $1.0 millionfor the same period in 2017.
+Revenue was derived from the Company’s collaborations with Ono Pharmaceuticaland Juno Therapeutics.

 - R&D Expenses: Research and development expenses were